 Mental Health Counselors working in the official capacity at the Student Counseling Center are not considered to be a CSA and are not required to report crimes for inclusion into the annual security report.
 The counselor determines on a case-by-case basis when and how to encourage clients to report crimes on a voluntary confidential basis to law enforcement for investigation and when and how to confidentially report crimes solely for inclusion in UAPB's annual security report.
+Professional counselors help clients identify goals and potential solutions to problems which cause emotional turmoil; seek to improve communication and coping skills; strengthen self-esteem; and promote behavior change and optimal mental health.
+Counselors work with clients on strategies to overcome obstacles and personal challenges that they are facing.
+Pastoral counseling is a unique form of psychotherapy which uses spiritual resources as well as psychological understanding for healing and growth.
+It is provided by certified pastoral counselors, who are not only mental health professionals but who have also had in-depth religious and/or theological training.
 UAPB does not have pastoral counselors or provide counseling of a religious nature.